Skip to main content Skip to footer

 Answering the "Weakness Question" in interviews requires honesty and strategic thinking.
 Avoid clichés like "working too much" and focus on a genuine weakness you're actively addressing.
 Be specific, providing examples of self-improvement efforts.
 Match your response to the job description, and never mention a weakness that's crucial to the role.
 Practice your answer, stay confident, and remember that everyone has a mix of strengths and weaknesses.
 Ultimately, turning your weaknesses into opportunities for growth can leave a positive impression on interviewers.

 Chocolate digestives dunked in tea, a pint (or six) of Beer on a Friday night or a bacon sandwich smothered in Heinz tomato ketchup on a Sunday morning?
 Trust me when I say you're not alone.
-However that is beside the point - employers will ask you tough questions, and it's up to you to prove yourself worthy of their consideration.
-Luckily we're going to help you with one of the toughest interview questions - 'the weakness question'.
-Interviews are an art, if you want more advice on perfecting them, check out our interview advice.
+However, that is beside the point - employers will ask you tough questions, and it's up to you to prove yourself worthy of their consideration.
+Luckily, we're going to help you with one of the most challenging interview questions - 'the weakness question'.
+Interviews are an art; if you want more advice on perfecting them, check out our interview advice.

-No interviewer will expect brutally frank answers like "I have a below average intelligence" or "I am extremely difficult to work with" or even "I turn up about 20 minutes late to work most days."
+No interviewer will expect brutally frank answers like "I have a below average intelligence," "I am extremely difficult to work with," or even "I turn up about 20 minutes late to work most days."

 However, interviewers will probably expect standard textbook "canned" answers such as "I work too much.
 All I do is work, work, work and work."
-Although, your potential employer would not appreciate or believe this typical, cliché, and transparent answer and they will probably think you are either lying or, worse yet, you are telling the truth!
+Your potential employer would likely not appreciate or believe this typical, clichéd, and transparent answer, and they will probably think you are either lying or, worse yet, telling the truth!

 If this is the case, you define working too much as a weakness, which could suggest you don't really want to work much after all?!

-It's not the easiest question to answer, and so we've compiled a brief guide on how to tackle 'the weakness question' below!
+It's not the most straightforward question to answer, and so we've compiled a brief guide on how to tackle 'the weakness question' below!

 Whatever you do, tell the truth.
-Whilst there are quite obviously answers that interviewers prefer to hear, you have to make sure it matches up to reality.
+Whilst there are quite obviously answers that interviewers prefer to hear, you have to make sure they match up to reality.

 Why do you ask?

-First of all, it's not a great idea to get hired for a job that you're not matched for - even if your inner 'during interview mode' self, is able to obtain the job through the art of the blag and your understanding of being able to produce the answers interviewers want to hear.
+First of all, it's not a great idea to get hired for a job that you're not matched for - even if your inner 'during interview mode' self can obtain the job through the art of the blag and your understanding of being able to produce the answers interviewers want to hear.

 From The Interviewer's Perspective